The Element Fluorine

 History of Fluorine

 Fluorine is both the most chemically reactive and electronegative element.
 It has an electronegativity value of 3.98, which tells us about fluorine’s small atomic size and its high electron affinity.
 Fluorine will rapidly attack any metal that it encounters.
 Instead of naming all the elements that fluorine will react with, it will be much faster to just name the ones that do not react: argon, helium, and neon.
 Fluorine is a Lewis acid in weak acids, which as we learned, makes it an electron acceptor.
-Moreover, this is a strong oxidizing agent that contains five negatively charged valence electrons, which very strongly bind to other positive protons to form F– anions.
+Moreover, this is a strong oxidizing agent that contains seven negatively charged valence electrons, which very strongly bind to other positive protons to form F– anions.

 Certain metals, such as nickel, copper, and aluminum, react poorly with fluorine.
 Storing fluorine can be difficult because of how corrosive it is.
 However, when nickel comes in contact with fluorine, it instantaneously covers itself with a fluoride layer, which we call a nickel (II) fluoride (NiF2) passivation layer.
 This layer protects the nickel from any further attack.
 Copper and aluminum will not react with fluorine at room temperature, and will only have a reaction at high temperatures.
 However, fluorine reacts very violently with all organic matter.

-Synthesis of Fluorine
+Isolation of Fluorine

 Elemental fluorine is pretty dangerous, as we have learned.
 However, through the electrolysis of potassium hydrogen difluoride solution in anhydrous hydrofluoric acid, fluorine can “easily” be obtained.
 The reason pure hydrofluoric acid is not used is because it is not an electrical conductor.
 This would then result in the hydroxide ions turning into oxygen ions.
 Mixing potassium hydrogen difluoride and hydrogen fluoride together ensures low operating temperatures of 86.85˚C and therefore reduces the need for great cell insulation.
 The electrode cell contains an anode made of hard, corrosive-resistant carbon, while the cathodes are made of strong steel.
 When the electrolysis process is finished, fluoride gas is formed.

-Properties of Fluorine
+Physical Properties of Fluorine Element